Tokyo’s Top 15 Winter Illuminations For 2019-2020

 Access: Shibuya Station and Yoyogi Park

 Date & Time: Fri, Nov.
 29-Tue, Dec.
 31, 2019, 5 p.m.-10 p.m.

 Marunouchi Naka-Dori is one of the most popular illumination sites in Tokyo.
 This year, you can admire the glittery trees covered in light-emitting bulbs while walking around the stylish street full of small shops and cafes.
 A classy display of light, this one can even make you a bit nostalgic.

 Access: Marunouchi Naka-dori Street (Tokyo Station)

-Once in a while, there comes an event, so massive and so inspiring, like a big bang from the sky, that leaves you wondering where the heck it has been all this time.
-Tokyo Mega Illumi, held for the very first time this year, is an event like this.
-Occupying one of Tokyo’s most famous horse race fields, Tokyo City Keiba in Oimachi, this massive land is decorated with eight million lights, each organized in different themes focusing on Japan’s history, culture and evolution.
-If you enjoy an occasional time travel that takes you through some of Japan’s most peaceful and turbulent time periods, this is your spot this winter.
+Once in a while, there comes an event so massive and inspiring that it leaves you wondering where the heck it has been all this time.
+Tokyo Mega Illumi, held for just the second time this year, is an event like this.
+Occupying one of Tokyo’s most famous horse race fields, Tokyo City Keiba in Oimachi, this massive land is decorated with eight million lights, each organized in different themes focusing on Japan’s history, culture, and evolution.
+If you enjoy the occasional time travel that takes you through some of Japan’s most peaceful and turbulent time periods, this is your spot this winter.
 It’s spectacular!

 Access: Oimachi Station (Tokyo City Keiba)

 Got a great shot?
 Share your best illuminations photos from this season with us for a chance to be featured on our website and social media channels.
-Send your best shots to email@example.com, via Facebook, Instagram or Twitter with a hashtag #savvyilluminations2018
+Send your best shots to email@example.com, or via Facebook, Instagram or Twitter with a hashtag #savvyilluminations2019